-I desperately wanted to like this record.
+I desperately wanted to like Noonday Underground‘s Self Assembly.
 Something was telling me ‘This is the greatest album of the last few years’.
 So I listened and listened and relistened to it.